Independence with pound would come with strings, Bank of England tells Scotland

 Plans for a euro zone banking union aimed at preventing future crises in the bloc were watered down by Germany and others last year and have still to be passed into law by the European Parliament.

-The bank still makes losses after being part-nationalised in 2008 and 45 billion pounds ($69 billion) pumped in by the British government to keep it afloat.
+The bank still makes losses after being part-nationalised in 2008 and 45 billion pounds pumped in by the British government to keep it afloat.

 With the independence campaign lagging in opinion polls, investors have shown little concern about the chance of Scotland seceding and taking a chunk of North Sea oil and gas with it.